-Ensure new construction is designed in consideration of flood plain requirements as appropriate.
+3. Ensure new construction is designed in consideration of flood plain requirements as appropriate.

-- Establish a conditional use permit process that includes design standards for any formula-type businesses or other major projects that are proposed.
-The process should include public hearings focused on compatibility before the Planning and Zoning Committee and Town Council. - Remain proactive regarding land use proposals in the Planning Area.
-The Town has adopted an official position on proposed mining in the area and should continue to formally communicate on significant land use issues in Eastern Santa Cruz County. - □ Adopt limits on patio wall heights to preserve scenic views and promote neighborliness.
-A maximum height of four feet is recommended with a process to consider appropriate exceptions. - Monitor development proposals in Santa Cruz County, provide input to Board of Supervisor's decisions and support the implementation of the Santa Cruz County Comprehensive Plan. - □ Support proposals that provide, maintain, or improve affordable housing opportunities in the community. - □ Identify suitable lots and support infill development or redevelopment opportunities that are compatible and improve the efficient use of town services. - □ Analyze and consider fiscal impacts of development proposals.
+- 4. Establish a conditional use permit process that includes design standards for any formula-type businesses or other major projects that are proposed.
+The process should include public hearings focused on compatibility before the Planning and Development Committee and Town Council. - 5.
+Remain proactive regarding land use proposals in the Planning Area.
+The Town will continue to monitor heavy industrial activity in the area and should continue to formally communicate on significant land use issues in Eastern Santa Cruz County. - 6.
+Adopt limits on patio wall heights to preserve scenic views and promote neighborliness.
+A maximum height of four feet is recommended with a process to consider appropriate exceptions. - 7.
+Monitor development proposals in Santa Cruz County, provide input to Board of Supervisor's decisions and support the implementation of the Santa Cruz County Comprehensive Plan. - 8.
+Support proposals that provide, maintain, or improve affordable housing opportunities in the community. - 9.
+Identify suitable lots and support infill development or redevelopment opportunities that are compatible and improve the efficient use of town services. - 10.
+Analyze and consider fiscal impacts of development proposals.
 Explore sustainable options for improving town revenues.